matrix-org/matrix-spec-proposals/proposals/2787-portable-identities.md

-# MSCXXXX: Portable Identities
+# MSC2787: Portable Identities

 ## Background

 This is an evolution of [MSC1228](https://github.com/matrix-org/matrix-doc/pull/1228) which aims to make it simpler to implement portable identities and decentralised accounts.

 It is still a work-in-progress—some things that need attention include: